basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 >**Efficiency**
 >
 >Agreed.
-Riak is made to (and will!) scale linearly on commodity hardware (often called "pizza boxes").
+Riak KV is made to (and will!) scale linearly on commodity hardware (often called "pizza boxes").

 * Other Assumptions: Dynamo is used only by Amazon’s internal services.
 Its operation environment is assumed to be non-hostile and there are no security related requirements such as authentication and authorization.